-Hosts on a given virtual network are joined together through an overlay protocol that initiates and terminates tunnels at the edge of the multi-tenant network, typically the hypervisor vSwitch or top of rack.
+Hosts on a given virtual network join together through an overlay protocol that initiates and terminates tunnels at the edge of the multi-tenant network, typically the hypervisor vSwitch or top of rack.
 These edge points are the VXLAN tunnel end points (VTEP).

-Cumulus Linux can initiate and terminate VTEPs in hardware and supports wire-rate VXLAN.
+Cumulus Linux can start and stop VTEPs in hardware and supports wire-rate VXLAN.
 VXLAN provides an efficient hashing scheme across the IP fabric during the encapsulation process; the source UDP port is unique, with the hash based on layer 2 through layer 4 information from the original frame.
 The UDP destination port is the standard port 4789.

-VXLAN encapsulation over layer 3 subinterfaces (for example, swp3.111) or SVIs is not supported as traffic transiting through the switch might get dropped, even if the subinterface is used only for underlay traffic and does not perform VXLAN encapsulation.
+Cumulus Linux does not support VXLAN encapsulation over layer 3 subinterfaces (for example, swp3.111) or SVIs as traffic transiting through the switch drops, even if you use the subinterface only for underlay traffic and it does not perform VXLAN encapsulation.
 Only configure VXLAN uplinks as layer 3 interfaces without any subinterfaces (for example, swp3).
 The VXLAN tunnel endpoints cannot share a common subnet; there must be at least one layer 3 hop between the VXLAN source and destination.